Setting up a Twilio webhook

 Display in Rule Builder is ticked before saving your webhook.

-Now that the Twilio Webhook is created, you want to test it is working correctly.
+Now that the Twilio Webhook is created, test it.
 You can navigate to the Application and Campaign where you'd like to test, maybe create a new one to be safe.
-You should go to the Rule Builder and click create rules.
+You should open the Rule Builder and click create rules.

 Next you should navigate to the Developer section to the API Tester.
-You only need to choose the application where the rule is located and the path
+Choose the application where the rule is located and the path

 /v1/customer_profiles.
 You can copy the command and execute it in your terminal.
 This request will return some information but to check if the message was sent successfully you should navigate to the Webhook logs page.
 You should see the log listed.
 If it was successful, the response code will be 201 and you will have received a SMS.
 If it failed, you can check the response on the log for the error.